Aqua Tofana: Modern day social impacts

 Almost 400 years later, Aqua Tofana is making a comeback as a key symbol in feminist discourse.
 Inspired by South Korea's feminist 4B movement, women in the United States have coined the slogan MATGA (Make Aqua Tofana Great Again), referencing both Donald Trump's slogan MAGA and Giulia Tofana's poison.
 This movement began out of concern that Trump's presidential victory puts reproductive rights at risk.
-It is also a direct retaliation to the misogynistic phrase 'Your body, my choice' that was repeated after Trump's win.Women are participating in this social media trend by posting videos pretending to make Aqua Tofana and adding the fake concoction into men's drinks.
+It is also a direct retaliation to the misogynistic phrase 'Your body, my choice' that was repeated after Trump's win.
+Women participating in this social media trend have posted videos in which they pretend to make Aqua Tofana and add the fake concoction into men's drinks.
 One woman went viral for her video opening a piece of jewelry with a compartment, opening it to flash the camera with a devious smirk, captioning her video that American women would understand her reference to Aqua Tofana and that "they", meaning Donald Trump and his supporters, asked for this.